 Additionally deposit bonuses offer players extra cash simply for funding an account.
 Many times these can benefit players to the tune of hundreds or thousands of dollars.
 This is free money that can be used to win real cash.

 When online poker is finally legalized in Texas you’ll be able to cash in with some sort of poker bonus at every legal poker site.
-Until then, your options are limited to claiming the free bonuses at Global Poker, which include:
+Until then, your options are limited to claiming the free no purchase bonuses at Global Poker, which include: